mrRobot62/solar_epever/README.md

 Open in Thonny the file `settings.toml`

 ## General settings
-Normaly you should nothing change in this section
+Normally you should nothing change in this section
 ```
 ################################################
 # GENERAL
 ################################################
-# 10=Debug, 20=Info, 30=Warning, 40=Error, 50=Critical
 UART0_TX = "GP0"
 UART0_RX = "GP1"
 UART1_TX = "GP4"
 UART1_RX = "GP5"
 ```
 ## WLAN
 Configure your SSID and password for access to your WLAN.
-If configured, please restart your PICO and check if this device can be pinged
+After configuration, please restart your PICO and check if this device can be pinged
 ```
 ################################################
 # WiFI-Configuration
-#
 ################################################
 CIRCUITPY_WIFI_SSID="<ssid>"
 CIRCUITPY_WIFI_PASSWORD="<password>"